Smoke and Mirrors

 “Aw, just dancing?”
 The well-dressed brunette responded disappointedly.

 “I have plans later that I can’t break,” Levi answered, sounding just as downtrodden as she was.
 “Unless you don’t want to dance?”

 “I never said that!” she panicked, causing Levi to smirk.

-Standing, he grabbed her hand a took her to the dance floor, their bodies disappearing into the sea of dancers.
+Standing, he grabbed her hand and led her to the dance floor, their bodies disappearing into the sea of dancers.

 “Does that happen a lot?”
 Madeline asked Maseo as he brought the lancet to the side of her index finger.

 “You mean Levi with women?
 Yes, although I think this time it was more because of this...”

 With a sharp prick, a drop of Madeline’s blood swelled in the spot Maseo lanced.
 He squeezed her finger twice to get a beautiful, deep red collection.
 Gently, he brought her finger to his mouth and kissed the crimson so that her blood stained his lips.
 Partially closing his mouth, he drew air through his lips to get the full effect of the blood, much like a sommelier would do with wine.
 He then licked his lips to taste it.